wewillcraft/capital-c/DEVELOPMENT.md

 - Insert a tenant record in the global namespace
 - Link the root user to the tenant with graph edges
 - Apply all tenant migrations to the new namespace

----

-See `docker-compose.yml` for service configuration details.
-The `version` attribute is no longer required or present in the Compose file.